D-CAP Staff

 Cherie Fishbaugh, Director of Autism Services

 Cherie FishbaughCherie Fishbaugh is a Board Certified Behavior Analyst.
-She earned her M.A. in special education with an emphasis in Applied Behavior Analysis from The Ohio State University.
+She earned her Ed.D. in Policy, Planning, and Administration at West Chester University and her M.A. in special education with an emphasis in Applied Behavior Analysis from The Ohio State University.
 Cherie has worked with individuals from the age of 18 months to adulthood.
 Her experience includes working at the Center for Autism Spectrum Disorders at Nationwide Children's Hospital, serving as an Education Consultant for the May Institute, and assisting with program and clinical development for the Southeastern Pennsylvania Autism Resource Center (SPARC).
 In 2016, Cherie joined West Chester University as the Director of Autism Services and developed Dub-C Autism Program (D-CAP).
 Cherie's clinical and research expertise are in the areas of behavior analysis, autism spectrum disorders, behavior management, social skills training, and positive behavior supports.

 Other: Co-founder and executive board member of Neurodiversity Employment Network- Philadelphia; Steering committee for Alliance: College to Employment Program.
-Co-Chair fo Planning Committee for College Autism Summit; Advisor for Eagles Autism Foundation- College Program at WCU; Mentor for SquareOne; PEERS certified;
+Co-Chair of Planning Committee for College Autism Summit; Advisor for Eagles Autism Foundation- College Program at WCU; Mentor for SquareOne; PEERS certified.

 Amanda Martin, Assistant Director